 As one of our flagship record sets, the 1939 Register not only includes original records but maps and statistics from the time too.
 The maps offer three historical perspectives of the area you are looking at with a marker pin showing the exact address of the household or institution you're viewing.
 You can view a map from 1888-1913, another from 1937-1961 and a present-day map.

 As you delve into the Register, you may see codes you don't understand.
 For example, E.D. letter codes are Enumeration District codes that appear on both the transcripts and images.
 For a full explanation of the different codes you may encounter visit the search page, scroll down to 'Search tips' and click on 'What help can I get to better understand the search results?'

-If you find a closed record for someone you know has died you can request this record to be opened by providing a copy of their death certificate.
+If you find a closed record for someone you know has died, you can request this record to be opened by providing a copy of their death certificate.
 Likewise, if you discover the record of a person who is still living that has been opened in error you can request it to be closed.
-Simply click 'Open a closed record' or 'Close an open record' when viewing the household.
+Simply select 'Request record' or 'Close record' when viewing the household.

 If a record is closed, you won't be able to find it when searching.
 This means that if the records of every member of a household are closed, the entire house won't be searchable in the Register.